Last updated on May 15th, 2025 at 04:37 pm

 Alcohol is widely available in the Gili Islands.

-These include beer, spirits, cocktails, and local beverages.
+Alcohol on the Gili Islands includes beer, spirits, cocktails, and local beverages.
 You can find alcohol in convenience stores, supermarkets, bars, and restaurants.

-In certain regions, there is a predominant Muslim population, leading to potential limitations on alcohol.
+In certain regions, there is a predominantly Muslim population, leading to potential limitations on alcohol.
 Therefore, it’s crucial to do your research beforehand, and always respect the local customs of the area you are lucky enough to be visiting.

 Local Beers: Indonesia has several popular local beer brands, such as Bintang and Anker.